DavidJacobson/Pico-CTF-2014/README.md

 Writeup from PicoCTF 2014

-Originally had this on my website, but now I’m moving it here Intro
+Originally had this on my website, but now I’m moving it here

+**Update**

+I owe a Thank you to the people who ran PicoCTF, students of CMU for the wonderful t-shirt I received.
+They sent shirts to the top 125 teams for free.

+Intro
 ------
 PicoCTF ran from October 27to  November 7.
 From PicoCTF's website: